Macaranga tanarius: Description

 It is a shrub or bushy tree, sometimes reaching 12 metres tall and with a stem diameter of 40 cm.
 The trunk is short and crooked, bark being grey-brown, with bumps and irregularities.
 The branchlets are smooth, bluish grey with prominent leaf scars.

 Leaves are alternate, and round with a tip, 8 to 23 cm long, greyish or white on the underside.
 It has prominent leaf stalks 8 to 20 cm long which connect within the leaf itself.
 Nine main veins radiate from the leaf stalk, easily noticed on the upper and lower leaf side.

 Yellow-green flowers form on panicles in the months of October to January (in New South Wales).
 Female and male flowers grow on different trees.
 The fruit is a prickly three-celled yellow capsule, 9 mm in diameter, maturing in January to February (in New South Wales).
 There is one black seed in each of the cells.
 Germination from fresh seed occurs without difficulty.
 Cuttings strike well.

 Uses

-An attractive ornamental tree with interesting leaves.
-Also well regarded by bush regenerators to provide shade for juvenile trees.
+Macaranga tanarius has been considered to be an attractive ornamental tree due to its unique leaves.
+It is also popular with bush regenerators, as it can provide shade for juvenile trees.

 Its bark contains tannins that are used as a colorant: it is used to dye nets, mats, as a kind of house paint, or as a leather preservative in tanning.

 In the Philippines, particularly in the Ilocos Region and Apayao, the tree locally known as samak is widely used in producing traditional basi (a sugarcane-based rum) and local vinegar.
 Various parts of the tree, including its dried leaves, bark, fruits, and flowers, are used as fermenting, coloring, and flavoring agents during the fermentation process.